Truck DrivingTransportation Training

 will not let you test for your permit without a medical card.

-- You MUST take all required tests listed below and must have completed your CLP for a minimum of 14 days prior to applying for the CDL driving test.
+- You MUST take all required tests listed below and must have completed your CLP.

 - Your CLP will be valid for 180 days from the date of issuance.

-- If you need help with passing the commercial license permit, free class are available
+- If you need help with passing the commercial license permit, free classes are available

 at Midland College.

 ESL Classes - Call (432) 685-5323 or email email@example.com